Florida State Office

 Law Student Clerkships:

-To apply for semester clerkships in our Florida Chapter, please submit a cover letter, resume and writing sample via email to email@example.com.
+To apply for semester clerkships in our Florida office, please submit a cover letter, resume and writing sample via email to email@example.com.
 If you are interested in applying for a summer clerkship please visit www.ij.org/students.

 Guest Speaker Information: